-- Wyoming Co. will contribute its 10.02% limited partner interest in OCI Wyoming to us. - We will issue to OCI Holdings common units and subordinated units, representing an aggregate % limited partner interest in us. - We will issue to OCI GP general partner units, representing a 2.0% general partner interest in us, and all of our incentive distribution rights. - We will issue common units to the public in this offering, representing a % limited partner interest in us, and will use the proceeds of this offering as described in "Use of Proceeds." - We will enter into an omnibus agreement with Enterprises and our general partner, as described under "Certain Relationships and Related Party Transactions-Agreements Governing the Transactions."
+- Wyoming Co. will contribute its 10.02% limited partner interest in OCI Wyoming to us. - We will issue to OCI Holdings 4,775,500 common units and 9,775,500 subordinated units, representing an aggregate 72.9% limited partner interest in us. - We will issue to OCI GP 399,000 general partner units, representing a 2.0% general partner interest in us, and all of our incentive distribution rights. - We will issue 5,000,000 common units to the public in this offering, representing a 25.1% limited partner interest in us, and will use the proceeds of this offering as described in "Use of Proceeds." - We will enter into an omnibus agreement with Enterprises and our general partner, as described under "Certain Relationships and Related Party Transactions-Agreements Governing the Transactions."

-The number of common units we will issue to OCI Holdings includes common units that will be issued at the expiration of the underwriters' option to purchase additional common units, assuming that the underwriters do not exercise their option.
+The number of common units we will issue to OCI Holdings includes 750,000 common units that will be issued at the expiration of the underwriters' option to purchase additional common units, assuming that the underwriters do not exercise their option.
 Any exercise of the underwriters' option to purchase additional units would reduce the number of common units shown as issued to OCI Holdings by the number of units purchased by the underwriters in connection with such exercise.
-If and to the extent the underwriters exercise their option to purchase additional common units, the number of common units purchased by the underwriters exercise will be sold to the public, and any remaining common units not purchased by the underwriters pursuant to any exercise of the option will be issued to OCI Holdings at the expiration of the option period.
+If and to the extent the underwriters exercise their option to purchase additional common units purchased by the underwriters purchased by the underwriters in connection with such exercise.
+If and to the extent the underwriters exercise will be sold to the public, and any remaining common units not purchased by the underwriters pursuant to any exercise of the option will be issued to OCI Holdings at the expiration of the option period.
 All of the net cash proceeds from any exercise of the underwriters' option to purchase additional common units will be distributed to OCI Chemical.